stephw-tib/pid4nfdi-training/docs/source/pidinst.rst

 6.	**Assign the PID:** Use the provider’s platform or API to register the instrument, submit the metadata, and obtain a PID.
 7.	**Integrate and Use the PID:** Incorporate the PID into your data management systems, publications, and workflows to ensure consistent referencing.

-For detailed instructions, refer to the `DataCite Cookbook <https://docs.pidinst.org/en/latest/datacite-cookbook/index.html>`_, `the ePIC Cookbook <https://docs.pidinst.org/en/latest/epic-cookbook/index.html>`_ or the `B2INST User Guide <https://docs.eudat.eu/b2inst/forusers/>`_.
+For detailed instructions, refer to the `DataCite Cookbook <https://docs.pidinst.org/en/latest/datacite-cookbook/index.html>`_ or the `B2INST User Guide <https://docs.eudat.eu/b2inst/forusers/>`_.

 How do I Search for PIDs for instruments?
 -----------------------------------------